RohanVDvivedi/TupleIndexer/README.md

 # Row oriented Tuple Indexer
-A c library that enables you to build page_lists (singly linkedlist of data pages), hash_table (a hash index), bplus_tree (a b+ tree index) for your data, over a data store accessible in fixed sized pages (either persistent or non-persistent store).
+A c library that enables you to build page_lists (doubly linkedlist of data pages), hash_table (a hash index), bplus_tree (a b+ tree index) for your data, over a data store accessible in fixed sized pages (either persistent or non-persistent store).

 ## Setup instructions